 This library provides a mechanism for peers on P2P networks to communicate securely.

-Routing sits on top of quic-p2p.
-It is our overlay networking and routing layer and forms the brain of the SAFE Network.
+Routing sits on top of qp2p.
+It is our overlay networking and routing layer and forms the brain of the Safe Network.
 Its purpose is forming a decentralised Internet and the routing information within it.

 Routing is based on an algorithm that extends the Kademlia DHT routing.
 It uses 32-byte XOR addresses to locate data on the network.
 It is guaranteed that messages can be routed from any part of the network to any other end - as is proven by the Kademlia paper.
 Routing works purely on the terms of group consensus.
 We don’t trust a single entity, only a group decision with eventual consistency.
 In order to come to this eventual consistency the routing layer uses the consensus mechanism PARSEC.